-Currently for biomedical scientists to progress they need to follow a managerial route; a formal scientific pathway does not currently exist for BMSs, unless they seek CS status either by the formal training path or by demonstrating equivalence.
-Departments may wish encourage such development with obvious benefits from having knowledgeable, enthusiastic and experienced BMSs in particular areas, for example orthopaedics or renal medicine.
+Previously for biomedical scientists to progress, they would follow managerial roles.
+Whilst a formal unified clinical training pathway does not currently exist for BMSs, the eligibility criteria for HSST has recently been widened to include appropriately experienced and skilled senior BMS to directly apply.
+Hopefully this will make it easier for BMSs to pursue a more clinical progression route Departments may wish to encourage such development with obvious benefits from having knowledgeable, enthusiastic and experienced BMSs in particular areas, for example orthopaedics or renal medicine.
 Training should be delivered with appropriate governance.